 This degradation is not a result of overfitting.
 Instead, it may result from the initialization of the network, optimization function, or, more importantly, the problem of vanishing or exploding gradients.

-ResNet was created with the aim of tackling this exact problem.
-Deep residual nets make use of residual blocks to improve the accuracy of the models.
+ResNet was created to tackle this exact problem.
+Deep residual nets make use of residual mapping blocks to improve the accuracy of the models.
 The concept of “skip connections,” which lies at the core of the residual blocks, is the strength of this type of neural network.

 What are Skip Connections in ResNet?